ejmr/LNVL/docs/Instructions.md

 ### Draw-Image ###

 This instruction renders an image to the screen.
-The arguments table for its action function requires the following properties:
+The arguments table for its action function accepts the following properties:

 1. `image`: The image to display.
 This must be [an Image object][3] or an `LNVL.Drawable` object.

-2. `location`: An array of two elements representing the X and Y coordinates on screen where the engine will draw the image.
+2. `location`: *(Optional)* An array of two elements representing the X and Y coordinates on screen where the engine will draw the image.

 3. `border`: *(Optional)* An array of two elements representing a